thomasmari/CZK_project/Log/t=0.1/hybrid/readme.txt

 naming: ph_n_k
+steady state distributions using the CTMC with phase type on hybrid engine with Power method absolute termination criteria for termination epsilon 1.0E-5 for phase type. t=0.1 lambda=1/t n=10
+naming: ph_n_k
 steady state distributions using the CTMC with phase type on hybrid engine with Power method absolute termination criteria for termination epsilon 1.0E-5 for phase type.